What do we mean by “hazardous chemicals”?

 Hazardous chemicals in products may enable such functions and properties as colour, dirt resistance etc., therefore they are sometimes needed for a product to work well.
 Some hazardous chemicals are allowed because their risk can be managed by wearing gloves or not ingesting large amounts of substances which are not supposed to be eaten.

-However, there may be risks from so-called “combined exposures” that may occur from many different sources and consist of many different substances.
+However, there may be risks from so-called coctail effect, when combined exposures may occur from many different sources and consist of many different substances.
 They may cause negative effects, even though the exposure levels to the individual substances are regarded as safe.

 Chemicals of concern